wonderbird/ocr/README.md

 ocr.bat "Your File.pdf"
 ```

 `Your File.pdf` will then be converted page by page.
-The result will be stored in `Your File eBook.pdf`.
+The result will be stored in `Your File <quality>-Quality.pdf`.
+`<quality>` is either "Printer", "Ebook" or "Screen", depending on the configuration (see Notes).

 ## Notes

+The default quality can be configured in the `ocr.ps1` script variable `$Quality`.
+See there for valid values.
 During conversion a folder `temp` will be created to hold temporary files.
 The folder will be deleted after converting.